becdot/blogger/README.md

 ###Becca's Blogger!

-Hey Hukkster!
+Hi guys!
 I had a lot of fun writing this, and wanted to share some of the things I worked on.

 ####Testing
 I used the Django built-in testing framework to test everything, and Django-nose to generate test coverage and ensure that models, views, and urls are all 100% covered.